Tracked Vehicle Events

 A number have the event thresholds are customizable.
 By adjusting the default threshold values for events such as Overspeed or Aggressive Driving, Plug N Track customers are able to tailor the way they view their fleet in accordance with their unique business processes.
 Need to adjust default values?
 Email us!

 - Aggressive Driving

 - Towing Start / Stop

-Over-SpeedAn over-speed event is defined when vehicle speed exceeds its configured threshold (default: 75mph/120.7kph) for a duration of 15 seconds.
+Over-SpeedAn over-speed event is defined when the vehicle speed exceeds its configured threshold (default: 75mph/120.7kph) for a duration of 15 seconds.
 An over-speed event is reset when the speed of the vehicle falls 15mph/24kph below the configured threshold (60mph/97kph by default value).

-Aggressive Acceleration / DecelerationAn excessive acceleration / deceleration event is defined when the vehicle's speed increases / decreases by its configured threshold speed (default 9mph/14.5kph) within a 1 second timeframe.
+Aggressive Acceleration / DecelerationAn excessive acceleration/deceleration event is defined when the vehicle's speed increases/decreases by its configured threshold speed (default 9mph/14.5kph) within a 1-second timeframe.

 Excessive IdlingAn excessive idling event is defined when the vehicle's ignition is on and travel speed is less than 5 mph/8kph for longer than the configured threshold (default 10 minutes).

 Excessive RPMAn excessive RPM event is captured when the vehicle's engine RPM exceeds its configured threshold (default 4,000 RPM).
 An excessive RPM event is reset when the RPM of the vehicle falls 500 RPM below the configured threshold RPM setting (3,500 RPM by default reset value).